metaplex-foundation/docs/docs/02-tools/00-android/index.md

 - Android 21+

-I recommend using the github recommended way to load Artifacts.
-First get a Github Token from your [account settings](https://github.com/settings/tokens).
+I recommend using the GitHub recommended way to load Artifacts.
+First get a GitHub Token from your [account settings](https://github.com/settings/tokens).

 Inside settings.gradle add a maven repository: